The Outsiders (Taiwanese TV series)

 The Outsiders (Traditional Chinese: 鬥魚; Pinyin: Dou Yu; meaning "Fighting Fish") is a 2004 Taiwanese romance and action series starring then newcomers Dylan Kuo, Ady An, Blue Lan and Michael Zhang.
 The drama is often referred to as the Taiwanese version of the popular Hong Kong film series Young and Dangerous which is about the stories of triad gangs.
 The drama is Dylan Kuo's first lead role.
 Prior to the role, he was a popular model who only had bit cameo roles in dramas.
-The drama began airing on channel GTV on 4 April 2004 on Sunday nights at 9:00 PM.
+The drama began airing on channel GTV on 4 April 2004 on Sunday nights at 9:00 p.m.
 It finished airing on 22 August 2004 with 20 episodes total.

 A sequel, The Outsiders II, was produced and aired in the later part of 2004.

 Synopsis

 Three sworn brothers, Yu Hao (Dylan Kuo), Shan Zi (Blue Lan), and Yang Xiong Qi (Michael Zhang), that are delinquents, grew up together fighting local neighborhood rivals.
 Although they are not triad gangs, they make enemies with them when they offend some of their members.
 Yu Hao who is considered the leader of the three falls for good girl Xiao Yan Zi (Ady An).
 Yan Zi comes from a well to do family and has been taking piano lessons since she was young hoping to become a pianist.
 Yan Zi runs into a bloodied Yu Hao in the streets and saves him.
 Yu Hao, who has always been in love with Yan Zi, uses this chance encounter between the two to break the ice and chase after Yan Zi but the three sworn brothers end up joining triad gangs when they have to protect Yan Zi.